 Wild Ginseng has been revered as a universal panacea for many ailments since prehistoric times in China.
 The root and its derivatives have been used to treat a variety of illnesses.
-Over the course of history the use of Ginseng has spread from the Far East to most of the world.
+Over the course of history, the use of Ginseng has spread from the Far East to most of the world.

 Nowadays one could walk into any pharmacy or herbal remedy shop and buy some Ginseng.
-As with many herbal remedies there are many claims made of its potential use.
+As with many herbal remedies, there are many claims made of its potential use.
 Some of these are valid while some are rather tall claims with no scientific basis.

 The term Ginseng is used to represent over eleven species of various plants.
-The true benefits of Ginseng may not be widespread among all these species but is specific to a few.
+The true benefits of Ginseng may not be widespread among all these species but are specific to a few.
 It is difficult from commercial labelling to get a sense of which ones represent the true Ginseng potential.

-As with many similar herbal remedies, Ginseng falls under the herbal supplement category and its sale is not subject to the same level of research, scrutiny and regulation as pharmaceutical drugs.
+As with many similar herbal remedies, Ginseng falls under the herbal supplement category and its sale is not subject to the same level of research, scrutiny, and regulation as pharmaceutical drugs.
 This allows traders to mix fact with fiction and it gets difficult to seek sensible advice.

-It is always useful to have balanced view of the benefits, dangers and potential interactions of these remedies before one decides to take it.
+It is always useful to have a balanced view of the benefits, dangers and potential interactions of these remedies before one decides to take it.

 The genus name Panax comes from Greek Panacea meaning 'all healing'.